Tanq16/blog_site/_posts/2023-05-05-homelab-local-dumpster.md

 # use "tanq16/local_dumpster:main_arm" for ARM64 images (apple silicon or raspberry pi)
 ```

-To build the image yourself, check out the last section.
+If you want to build the image yourself instead, check out the last section.

 ## Usage